JetBrains/writerside-project-templates/Writerside/topics/Add-Mermaid-diagrams.md

 # Add Mermaid diagrams

-To add a Mermaid diagrm, add a code block and define its language as 'mermaid':
+To add a Mermaid diagram, add a code block and define its language as `mermaid`:

 ```mermaid
 flowchart LR